Epiphany 2024, 2025 and 2026

-Epiphany, which occurs 12 days after Christmas on January 6th, is a public holiday in Spain.
+Epiphany, which occurs 12 days after Christmas on 6 January, is a public holiday in Spain.
 Epiphany has the status of virtually a second Christmas in Spain and is celebrated with great fanfare.

 Epiphany has been celebrated since the 2nd Century A.D., making it one of the oldest of all Christian holidays.
 It marks the day on which the Wise Men from the East, mentioned in the Gospel of Mathew, are thought to have visited the baby Jesus in Bethlehem.
 For this reason, it is referred to in Spain as “The Festival of the Three Royal Magi.”
-It is also the day on which John the Baptist is thought to have baptised Jesus in the Jordan River, but this aspect of the holiday is given more attention in Eastern Orthodox than in Roman Catholic countries.
+It is also the day years later on which John the Baptist is thought to have baptised Jesus in the Jordan River, but this aspect of the holiday is given more attention in Eastern Orthodox than in Roman Catholic countries.

 In Spanish tradition, the Three Kings are given names: Gaspar, Melchior, and Balthazar.
 Gaspar wears a brown beard and a green coat.
 He is said to be King of Sheba and the one who brought frankincense to baby Jesus to indicate His right to be worshiped.
 Melchior has a white beard and a gold-coloured coat.
 He is King over Arabia and brings Jesus the gift of gold, indicating His status as King of Kings.
 Balthazar has a black beard and a purple coat on.
 He is thought to be King of Egypt and brings Jesus myrrh, indicating he would suffer and die for sinners, since myrrh was used to embalm the dead in those days.